agrianius/edge-slot/README.md

 Signal delivery is lock-free except the case of moving objects between threads.
 While moving an object to another thread there is a short time lock that prevents signal delivery to the object.

 Sending of a signal is wait-free.
-But receiving of a signal is not wait-free becase one sleeping sending thread hinder delivery of all subsequent signals.
+But receiving of a signal is not wait-free becase one sleeping sending thread hinder receiving of all subsequent signals.